markbaaijens/rpmusicserver/README.md

   * disconnect your disk

 ### Off-line viewing backup-data
-Backup-disk is formatted as ext2; for off-line viewing on your client-machine, this format is natively supported on Linux.
-Windows requires additional drivers.
-MacOS however does NOT support ext2 (despite ext2 being open-source/-standard).
+Backup-disk is formatted as ext2; for off-line viewing on your own PC, this format is natively supported on Linux, so just plug-ans-play.
+Windows however requires additional drivers.
+And worse, MacOS does not support ext2 entirely (despite ext2 being open-source/open-standard).